xylemase/TestingTools/README.md

 1. Ensure that you are using Python 3.x.
 These instructions will not work with Python 2.x.
-2. (This step and further ones are to be determined, at present).
+2. (This step and further ones are to be determined).